AyrA/LegacyServices/Docs/Qotd.17.md

 	"Enabled": true,
 	//List of quotes.
 A predefined set is used if not defined or null.
 The list cannot be empty, and quotes cannot be null, blank, or whitespace only
 	"Quotes": ["Quote 1","Quote 2","..."],
 	//Allow quotes exceeding 511 characters.
-The RFC recommends quotes to be shorter than that, possibly due to early limits in packet sizes without causing fragmentation
+The RFC recommends quotes to be shorter than that due to early limits in UDP packet sizes without causing fragmentation
 	"AllowExcessiveLength": false
 }
 ```